 Data Purpose Limitation

-How to ensure your Visitor Management's GDPR Compliance?
+9 areas to ensure your Visitor Management's GDPR Compliance

 In order to stay compliant with visitor management GDPR, Facilities Managers should already have worked with IT to put a visitor management policy in place that handles sensitive data.

-However, if you're currently working to reengineer your front of house or visitor management solution, it's worth coming back to this subject to be sure you're always following the data privacy regulation.
+However, if you're currently working to improve your reception services, it's worth coming back to this subject to be sure you're always following the data privacy regulation.